Katy writes honest reviews of the latest services with an eye for budget and practicality.

 Dog and Cat Food Costs at Chewy.com

-Cross-checking dog and cat food prices between Chewy and brick and mortar stores shows that Chewy usually meets the lowest price you see on the shelves.
+Cross-checking dog and cat food prices between Chewy and brick-and-mortar stores show that Chewy usually meets the lowest price you see on the shelves.

 Being at the mercy of sales is not a great place to be when purchasing a necessity you buy regularly for your pet.
 Because of the unpredictability of pricing in stores, buying from an online retailer can be much more reliable.